pramatias/emacs-themes-templated/theme-generator/README.md

 and replace the name of the theme with srgn-name and the color information with srgn-color.

--Replace:
+Replace:

 ``` emacs-lisp
 (deftheme modus-vivendi-tinted
 ```
--With:
+With:

 ``` emacs-lisp
 (deftheme srgn-name
 ```

-;; Replace for modus themes:
+Replace for modus themes:

 ``` emacs-lisp